wp-plugins/customize-admin/readme.txt

 Finally, this plugin is ready to be localized.
 All you have to do is to use the POT file for translating.

 == Changelog ==

+= 1.7 =
+The plugin is now using the media uploader which was introduced in WP 3.5

 = 1.6.6 =
 Changed dashboard widget visibility settings for WordPress 3.8 widget changes